andersmurphy/andersmurphy-blog/resources/posts/2020-03-27-clojure-java-interop-with-bean.md

 Much simpler!

-That covers using the `bean` function and how it makes working with java object more idiomatic.
+This covers using the `bean` function and how it makes working with java object more idiomatic.